 Learn about the OSU grading system, GPA calculation process, and academic standing rules.

-In addition to college and major requirements the university has defined university level requirements that must be met in order for a bacclaureate degree to be awarded.
+In addition to college and major requirements, there are university-level requirements for a baccalaureate degree to be awarded.

-There are policies and procedures for all registration procedures.
-Refer to the Registration Regulations section of this site for more information.
+Registration policies and procedures are listed in the Registration Regulations section of this website

-Learn more about the rules governing Finals Week by reading Academic Regulation 16.
+Finals Week is governed by Academic Regulation 16.

-Any student that wishes to pursue an exam for credit or waiver should familiarize themselves with the rules.
-Academic Regulation 23 provides the rules for Special Examination for Credit, while Academic Regulation 24 addresses the Special Examination for Waiver requirements.
-To request an exam for credit or waiver they must carefully read and follow all instructions to complete the Petition Examination for Credit/Waiver form.
-The completed petition is returned to the Office of the Registrar.
+Students who wish to pursue an exam for course credit or waiver should review the rules in Academic Regulation 23, Special Examination for Credit.
+Academic Regulation 24 addresses Special Examination for Waiver requirements.
+To request an exam for credit or waiver, students must complete the Petition Examination for Credit/Waiver form and return it to the Office of the Registrar.

-Students who are considering repeating a course for any reason should consult Academic Regulation 20 to learn how their academic record will be effected.
-You may also view our Repeated Courses video, which includes examples of how repeat rules are applied in certain common situations.
+Students who want to repeat a course for any reason should consult Academic Regulation 20 to learn how their academic record will be effected.
+Students may also view the Repeated Courses video, with examples of how repeat rules are applied in common situations.

 Instructors may consider attendance in the calculation of students’ grades.
 Refer to Academic Regulation 14 for more details.

-Academic Regulations 17–19 describe the OSU grading system.
-The available grades and their associated point values are explained.
-Here you can also learn about the alternative grading system and the rules associated with these systems.
+Academic Regulations 17–19 describe the OSU grading system—available grades and associated point values, and the alternative grading system.

 Maintaining regular contact with your academic advisor is key to ensuring you are making progress towards earning your degree.
 The university also provides online tools for students to track their degree requirements.
 Login to MyOSU and under My Student Stuff choose the MyDegrees link to check your degree progress.

-The institutional requirements for baccalaureate degrees are described in Academic Regulation 25.
-In addition to institutional requirements students must meet college and departmental requirements for a baccalaureate degree.
+Institutional requirements for baccalaureate degrees are described in Academic Regulation 25.
+In addition to institutional requirements, students must meet college and departmental requirements for a baccalaureate degree.

 Requests for substitutions should be submitted to the appropriate authority as stated in Academic Regulation 28.

-As stated in Academic Regulation 29 attendance at graduation exercises is optional and attending students are responsible for declaring whether or not they will attend commencement.
-For further details visit the Graduation section of this site.
+As stated in Academic Regulation 29, attendance at graduation exercises is optional and attending students are responsible for declaring whether or not they will attend commencement.
+For further details, visit the Graduation section of this website.

 Academic regulations 26 and 27 govern the requirements for the awarding of additional baccalaureate degrees or credentials.

-There are academic regulations to help guide students considering making changes to their registration.
+Some academic regulations help guide students considering making changes to their registration.
 You may also consult the student registration section of this website for detailed procedural information.